 3. Greece‘s way out of the crisis requires changes at three levels:

-– European level: reform of the EU and the euro zone, configure a common economic policy and governance, demonstrating genuine European solidarity to promote the necessary changes, political integration of the EU, providing the necessary tools to revive the economy (Eurobonds, increase EU budget, provide technical assistance, etc).
-Support countries in the south to achieve within a reasonable time the necessary political, social, economic and financial reforms, with the society as an ally, not as a target.
+– European level: reform of the EU and the euro zone, formulate a common economic policy and relevant governance structures, demonstrating genuine European solidarity to promote the necessary changes, furthering political integration of the EU and providing the necessary tools to revive the economy (Eurobonds, increase EU budget, provide technical assistance on reform, etc).
+Support countries in the south to achieve within a reasonable timeframe the necessary political, social, economic and financial reforms, with the society as an ally, not as a target.

-– National level: change the current destructive policy and formulate, through a dialogue with the society, a plan of reforms that will at the same time achieve shifting of the economy towards a green direction, sustainability (sustainability) and social cohesion, improve public finances, creation of a substantial number of work places This requires activation of society’s vivid forces, re-prioritization of values, green and social innovation as well as rational use of European funds.
+– National level: change the current destructive policy and formulate, through a dialogue with the society, a plan of reforms that will at the same time achieve shifting of the economy towards a green direction, sustainability and social cohesion, improve public finances, creation of a substantial number of new jobs This requires activation of society’s vivid forces, re-prioritization of values, green and social innovation as well as rational use of European funds.

-– Regional-local level: shape a Strategic Plan for Sustainability, Social Cohesion, Convergence and Employment 2012-2020, which EACH region will process and consequently compose the overall national plan.
+– Regional-local level: shape a Strategic Plan for Sustainability, Social Cohesion, Convergence and Employment 2012-2020, which EACH region will process and which will be fused to compose the overall national plan along national policies.

-In the coming years, prosperity of society can no longer rely on income and personal goals, we still need to configure as a society a new strategy emphasizing in the development of social and environmental infrastructure as a mean to counterbalance a substantial part of our removed income.
-A targeted improvement of social infrastructures, health services, transportation, education, housing can „replace“ the income that has been removed now violently.
-Moreover, the shift of the economy towards green directions and innovation should be the main tool for creating new jobs and socially useful economic activities.
+In the coming years, social prosperity can no longer rely on income and personal goals, we still need to configure as a society a new strategy emphasizing in the development of social and environmental infrastructure as a mean to counterbalance a substantial part of our removed monetary income.
+A targeted improvement of social infrastructures, health services, transportation, education, housing can “replace” the income that has been violently removed during the past two years of austerity.
+Moreover, the shift of the economy towards a green direction and innovation should be the main tool for creating new jobs and socially useful economic activities.

-Reform of administration so as to become flexible, cost- socially-environmentally effective for the benefit of citizens and public interest.
-It requires cooperation between public sector workers, the utilization of special assistance and suggestions of civil society organizations, upgrading of competences and skills of human resources, taking into consideration best practices from European countries.
-Encourage initiatives from the bottom in conjunction with a zero-tolerance policy against corruption will reduce wastefulness, partisanship, the patronage and inefficiency in the public sector.
-There is no way out of the crisis by dissolving the public administration and mass layoffs, without even a prospect of employment in a decent position based on corresponding qualifications.
+Administrative reform: Reform of public administration so as to become flexible, cost- socially-environmentally efficient for the benefit of citizens and public interest.
+This goal requires cooperation with public servants, the utilization of special assistance and suggestions by civil society organizations, in a plan to improve skills of human resources and redesign outdated structures based on current best practices from European countries.
+Encourage initiatives from the bottom in conjunction with a zero-tolerance policy against corruption, will reduce wastefulness, partisanship, the patronage and inefficiency in the public sector.
+There is no way out of the crisis by dissolving the public administration and mass layoffs envisaged in the current plan, without even a prospect of employment in a decent position based on corresponding qualifications.
 Reducing the number of civil servants could be achieved through development of the third, social sector, and by removing the permanent governmental job-status through voluntary incentive schemes and they can consequently start working through social cooperatives, along with unemployed young people and unemployed people from the private sector, creating a new relationship of co-working with the public sector.
-This would allow for reorganization of the administration, capacity activation of workers who feel trapped in a bureaucratic public sector today, employment of young people who are unemployed as well as supplement worker’s incomes through new funding sources.
+This would allow for reorganization of the administration, tapping the potential of workers who feel trapped in a bureaucratic public sector today, employment of young people who are unemployed as well as supplement worker’s incomes through new funding sources.

-Strengthening social and environmental infrastructure while addressing the financial problems (deficits, debt, trade balance)
+Strengthening social and environmental infrastructure while addressing the financial problems (deficit, debt, current account balance)

-Promoting a strategic plan of contemporary social solidarity, which aims towards the result, support of those in need and is not confined to a bureaucratic and wasteful approach.
+Promoting a strategic plan of contemporary social solidarity, focusing on results, supporting those in need which is not confined to a bureaucratic and wasteful approach.

-- Strategy formulation and prioritization of available European funds in order to balance the loss of income through the improvement of social and environmental infrastructure (in health, education, social solidarity, quality of life in neighborhoods, transportation etc.) so they can all live humanly, even if the family budget has fallen sharply.
+- Strategy formulation and prioritization of available European funds in order to balance the loss of income through the improvement of social and environmental infrastructure (in health, education, social solidarity, quality of life in neighborhoods, transportation etc.) so they can all make a decent living, even if the family monetary income has fallen sharply.

-- Create a modern social safety net for people and groups who now face unemployment and the risk of social exclusion and marginalization.
+- Create a modern social safety net for people and groups (especially the young, elderly and unemployed) who are now at risk of social exclusion and marginalization.